Fallen Tree at Cedar College and now lies & withdrawing help (part3)

 ‘The children have all gone home and we’ve got the situation under control, We’ve already had the trees assessed, we’ve had everything in place for the safety of the kids . . . unfortunately, it’s just one of those things, we don’t know when a tree is going to fall.’

-It seemed to me that the school was protecting their integrity, rather than telling the truth about tree 21.
-Many parents and students were watching the tv news reports, both current and future, and these people needed reassurance about tree safety.
-Leaving the school or never enrolling there in the first place, could affect the finances of the school.
+The school protected their integrity rather than telling the truth about Tree 21.
+Many parents and students were watching the TV news reports, both current and future, and these people needed reassurance about tree safety.
+Rather than the truth, they got a version that protects the school’s financial future.

 ‘How to handle trauma’ by Cedar College